-In 1942 - 1943 Kuban's territory was under occupation, the power base was almost destroyed.
+In 1942 - 1943 the Kuban region was under occupation, the power system was almost destroyed.

-In order to restore the ruined power network of the Kuban and for its further development, by the Order of the People's Commissar of the USSR from March 14, 1944 No.66 the Krasnodar district energy management "Krasnodarenergo" (REU) was organized.
-The principal activities of RG were the production, distribution and sale of electricity and thermal energy, recovery and development of energy systems, power control and supervision over the operation of power equipment on plants.
+In order to restore the ruined power network of the Kuban and for its further development, the Krasnodar regional electricity board "Krasnodarenergo" was organized by the Order No.66 of the People's Commissar of the USSR on March 14, 1944.
+The principal activities of "Krasnodarenergo" were production, distribution and sale of electricity and thermal energy, recovery and development of energy systems, power control and supervision over the operation of power equipment on plants.
 The jurisdiction of the RG on the Rights of the independent self-supporting enterprises were power plants, substations, network areas, repair-mechanical plant, the central warehouse, planning and surveying offices, industrial and research laboratory.

 In the late 50s - early 60s we installed transmission networks of 110 kV and 220 necessary for connecting the power system of southern Russia and the Caucasus, railroad network was electrified, electricity distribution facilities were built, electrification of rural areas reached 86% .